How to Finance Your Online MBA Program at Howard

 You can use the following databases to search for external scholarship opportunities.

 There are many different sources of external scholarships for graduate programs.
-Please reach out to your Enrollment Advisor for more information.
-Click here to review a list of potential grants and scholarships.
+Please reach out to your enrollment advisor for more information or review this list of available grants and scholarships.

 You may be able to take advantage of tuition reimbursement through your employer.
 These programs can cover a portion or all of the tuition costs.
 To see if your company offers a tuition reimbursement program or other employer assistance, contact your human resources department.
 They can tell you if there is a program in place and any rules and restrictions that apply.
 If you have further questions about Howard University’s Online MBA programs, email an enrollment advisor or call 202-558-0465.Contact Us